frame-lang/frame-docs/intermediate_frame/states.rst

     #StartStateInitDemo($(0),>(1))

-The system declaration passes parameters, all of which must be enclosed in the appropriate type of call list (using parenthesis) for arguments.
+The system declaration sends arguments to the correct scopes, all of which must be enclosed in the appropriate type of call group for the arguments.

 Here is a demo with all of these aspects together: